jclauneuro/snakemakehippo/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥3.12.0-brightgreen.svg)](https://snakemake.bitbucket.io)

-This is a Snakemake workflow for propagating hippocampal segmentations from Jordan Dekraker's AutoTop: https://github.com/jordandekraker/Hippocampal_AutoTop
+This is a Snakemake workflow for propagating hippocampal segmentations from Jordan DeKraker's AutoTop (@jordandekraker): https://github.com/jordandekraker/Hippocampal_AutoTop
 It requires pre-processed T2SPACE data, and makes use of transforms from ANTS buildtemplate on the SNSX32 dataset.

 ## Authors